 Great Yarmouth High Street Heritage Action Zone

-The Great Yarmouth High Street Heritage Action Zone will create an enhanced environment and the preservation of heritage assets on the Market Place and King Street.
+The £2.3 million Great Yarmouth High Street Heritage Action Zone will create an enhanced environment and preserve heritage assets on the Market Place and King Street.

 It will enable a deeper understanding of the area's heritage amongst the local community and will foster training and skills development.
 Supporting the creative use of vacant spaces it will stimulate residential living and create a lively mix of leisure, culture, heritage and retail opportunities.